MapleMyth/ClientImageLoader/README.md

-Hey everyone! its Arufonsu/Thora, you probably heard a bit from me as a small Contributor in HeavenMS...
+Hey everyone! its Arufonsu, you probably heard a bit from me as a small Contributor in HeavenMS as "Thora"...
 Anyway..

 # Client Image Loader
 Client Image Loader is a DLL that can be injected into a MapleStory v83 client to load from image data files.